 A Manchester University a spin-out company to develop analogue-to-digital technology

 Dr Tom McNamara is a PhD graduate from the Manchester Institute of Biotechnology, having studied biochemistry and materials science.
-Tom was an enterprising scientist looking to move from academic to entrepreneur, and attended an Innovation programme we ran in conjunction with the University.
-Emerging from this, Tom developed a prototype solution that measured analogue dials remotely.
-Our first successful test included a tin of beans!
+Tom was an enterprising scientist who has moved from from academic to entrepreneur.
+Having developed a successful prototype Tom now leads a rapidly scaling business which has deployed several pilots across the country.

 We evaluated the technical problem, impartially determined the best technical stack and architecture using the latest cutting edge technologies and techniques, and offered an early indication of resource requirements.
 We also helped explore the art of the possible using design sprint methodologies